Jefferson Poland: Jefferson Poland Archive

 Poland turned over his archives to the Bancroft Library of the University of California, Berkeley, where they are now available for public viewing by academic researchers.

-Sex offense, flight, and name change
+Sex offense conviction

 By 1980, Poland had moved to San Diego.

-In 1983, Poland was charged with molesting the 8 or 9 year daughter of an acquaintance whom he babysat.
+In 1983, Poland was charged with molesting the 8- or 9-year-old daughter of an acquaintance whom he babysat.
 Poland fled the country and he lived for five years as a fugitive in India, Australia, and New Zealand.
 In 1988, he was arrested in Hawaii.
 By that time he had changed his last name legally to "Clitlick".
 He pled no-contest to California Penal Code 288(a), "lewd or lascivious act with a child under 14 years of age," a felony, and was sentenced to a year in prison and to register as a sex offender.

-Personal life

-Poland moved back to San Francisco in the 1990s and lived near the Civic Center, San Francisco.

 Death

-His death certificate shows he died as "Jay Poland" on November 17, 2017, at Zuckerberg San Francisco General Hospital located at 1001 Potrero Avenue, San Francisco CA 94118.
-It says he was widowed but no wife of his is known.
-His cause of death was sepsis.
+Poland died on November 17, 2017, at Zuckerberg San Francisco General Hospital.